We are passionate about learning from the land and co-creating with it.

 Tivoli Community Farm is our main “home base” in the old baseball field previously part of the former Livingston School.

-Before the garden, this was a flat baseball field, but we have transformed it into a bountiful space by creating raised garden beds using the hugelkultur method.
+Before the garden, this was a flat baseball field, but we transformed it into a bountiful space by creating raised garden beds using the hugelkultur method.

 Flax-to-Linen program